 A continuation of DH 210, this course expands beyond the basic concepts of dental hygiene theory with exposure to more difficult oral conditions and various modes of treatment.
-Topics include: effective patient communication, cultural diversity, dental hygiene diagnosis, dental hygiene process of care, nonsurgical periodontal therapy, root morphology and advanced instrumentation.
-Students will be required to continue formulation of the case paper.
-Theory background is used to support all clinical activities in DH 251.
+Topics include: effective patient communication, aspects of cultural diversity in regard to patient communication and treatment, dental hygiene care plan, phases of treatment, coding treatment, and root morphology, advanced instrumentation and advanced fulcrums.
+Students will be introduced to formulating a case study and will utilize theory background to support all clinical activities in DH 251.